thingsinjars/sponsored-event/README.md

 No more chasing people for money after the event.
 No need to worry about how or whether the money makes it to the charity.
 Partial completion (e.g. making it half-way around a course, only eating 0.5 million baked beans...) results in partial donation with the remainder returning to the original sponsor.

 This contract also allows cancellation and withdrawal from the event.
+In that case, the participant's initial sign-up fee is transferred to the receiving charity but any pledges are returned to the sponsor.

 Key Concepts
 ===